 Seasons: Campgrounds in Shenandoah National Park are seasonal.
 Campgrounds will open beginning in spring, usually late March with Big Meadows opening first, followed by Lewis Mountain in April, and Mathews Arm and Dundo in May.
 Campground will begin closing in late fall.
 These dates are subject to change.
 Check the operating hours and seasons page for current opening and closing dates.

 Reservations: In early spring, Big Meadows, Mathews Arm, and Loft operate on a first-come, first-served basis only.
 They switch to a combination of reserve-able sites and first-come, first-served sites in early May.
 Reservations are highly recommended on weekends and holidays and may be made up to six months ahead of your date of arrival.
 You must be present at the campground to claim a first-come, first-served site.
 Lewis Mountain is first-come, first served only.
 Reservations may be made up to six months ahead.
 To make reservations go to Recreation.gov or call Recreation.gov at (877) 444-6777.

-RV Information: Shenandoah does not have any RV-only campgrounds, but Mathews Arm, Big Meadows and Loft Mountain campgrounds all have pull-through and deep back-in sites which most of the time can even handle an RV with a tow vehicle.
-Although we do not offer hookups, the campgrounds do have potable water and all but Lewis have dump stations.
+RV Information: Mathews Arm, Big Meadows and Loft Mountain campgrounds all have pull-through and deep back-in sites which can handle most RVs and a tow vehicle.
+Although we do not have electric or water hookups, the campgrounds do have potable water and all but Lewis have dump stations.

 Familiarize yourself with the rules and regulations listed on the downloadable maps below as well as the rules listed here: